English | Español

 Agender – A term people may use to describe their experiences of not identifying with any gender.

-Allyship – The practice of self educating about heterosexism and cisgenderism, educating others, and actively supporting LGBTQA+ individuals and causes.
-Allyship is practiced by cisgender, trans, and genderqueer people as well as straight, and LGBQA+ identified people who support and advocate with LGBTQA+ people across communities.
+Allyship – The practice of self educating about heterosexism and cisgenderism, educating others, and actively supporting LGBTQIA+ individuals and causes.
+Allyship is practiced by cisgender, trans, and genderqueer people as well as straight, and LGBTQIA+ identified people who support and advocate with LGBTQIA+ people across communities.
 While the term “ally” implies a complete identity, “allyship” is an ongoing process.